nodejs/node/doc/api/tls.markdown

 `function (cleartextStream) {}`

 This event is emitted after a new connection has been successfully handshaked.
-The argument is a instance of [CleartextStream](#tls.CleartextStream).
+The argument is a instance of [CleartextStream][].
 It has all the common stream methods and events.

 `cleartextStream.authorized` is a boolean value which indicates if the client has verified by one of the supplied certificate authorities for the